NVSL/CSE141pp-Resources/labs/Characterizing-Matrix-Multiplication/README.md

 Skills to Learn

 1. Use the class instrumentation tools to change processor speed
-2. Use the class instrumentation tools to change compiler options
+2. Measure program runtime
-3. Measure program runtime
+3. Measure program energy usage
-4. Measure program energy usage
+4. Calculate power and anwser other questions using gathered data
-5. (possibly) Measure static and dynamic instruction mixes
+5. Make good graphs from gathered data

 ## Software You Will Need

-1. A computer with Docker installed (either the basement CSE labs, or your own laptop).
+1. A computer with Docker installed (either the cloud docker container via ssh, or your own laptop).
 2. The [starter repo]() for this lab (Don't clone it until the start of class, last minute changes are likely).
 3. The contents of the class materials Github repo: https://github.com/NVSL/CSE141pp_Resources